ibm-cloud-docs/activity-tracker/at_events_acc_mgt.md

 | `globalcatalog-collection.offering.delete`         | An event is generated when you delete a product.          |
 {: caption="Table 3.
 Actions that generate product catalog management events" caption-side="top"}

-### Events for managing account settings related to catalogs
+### Events for managing account settings that are related to catalogs
 {: #at_events_catalog_3}

 | Action                                           | Description                                                           |